bingzhilee/SLOG/generation_scripts/README.md

 ## SLOG generation
-Our dataset is generated from a probabilistic Synchronous Context-Free Grammar (SCFG) implemented in [Alto](https://github.com/coli-saar/alto), simultaneously generating the English expressions and their corresponding meaning representations.
-See [here](https://github.com/bingzhilee/SLOG/wiki/Reimplementation-of-the-COGS-grammar-for-Alto) for more description of the implementation of the grammar.
+We used a probabilistic Synchronous Context-Free Grammar (SCFG) implemented in [Alto](https://github.com/coli-saar/alto) to simultaneously generate English sentences and their corresponding meaning representations.
+For detailed description of the grammar implementation, please refer to [this page](https://github.com/bingzhilee/SLOG/wiki/Reimplementation-of-the-COGS-grammar-for-Alto).

+Below are the steps to generate the SLOG corpus:
 1. We use python 3.9.17.
 To install the required packages, run:
 ```
 pip install -r requirements.txt